Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Functionality for adding the geological timescale to bivariate plots.

-aroma.core — by Henrik Bengtsson, a year ago
+aroma.core — by Henrik Bengtsson, 5 months ago

 Core Methods and Classes Used by 'aroma.*' Packages Part of the Aroma Framework